 A few hours of direct sunlight is a must; shady locations could lead to diseases associated with over-watering.
-The frequencies of irrigations solely rely on the amount of sunlight is received.
+The frequencies of hydrations solely rely on the amount of the sun received.
 If the Aloe begins to develop a discoloured white crown, this is typically down to too little light.
 Newly-propagated 'pups' must not receive any sunlight as their insufficient root systems will not soak up enough moisture to survive the harsh rays.

 This is not a factor; however, if the Aloe is situated indoors, a quick hose down from time to time will reduce the number of dust particles covering its leaves.

 Over-supplementing an Aloe will bring nothing but grief in the likes of yellowing leaves and weak, dramatic growth.
-Although a monthly feed is an excellent way to promote healthy, vigorous growth, dry soil and sharp chemicals from the feeds will quickly lead to the burning of roots.
-The best advice for this issue is to pre-moisten the soil beforehand; not only will this remove the chemical-edge found in fertilisers, but it will also adversely remove the chance of root burns.
+Although a three-month feed is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
+The advice for this issue is to pre-moisten the soil beforehand and reduce the frequency of fertilisations somewhat.

 Up to 0.7m in height and 1m in width.
 The ultimate height will take between 5 - 8 years to achieve.

 Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean utensils or shears to reduce the chance of bacterial and fungal diseases.
 Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
 Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.